Last Updated: September 10, 2024

 Another omega-3 fatty acid, whose biological activities are under investigation, is docosapentaenoic acid (DPA; designated 22:5).
 DPA can exist in both an omega-3 fatty acid form and an omega-6 fatty acid form.
 The omega-3 form (designated DPAn-3) is all-cis-7,10,13,16,19-docosapentaenoic acid (trivial name clupanodonic acid).
 As shown in the Figure below DPAn-3 is formed from EPA.
 The omega-6 form (designated DPAn-6) is all-cis-4,7,10,13,16-docosapentaenoic acid (trivial name: osbond acid).
 DPAn-6 is formed from arachidonic acid.

 Eicosatetraenoic acid (ETA designated 20:4) represents another important PUFA that, like DPA, can exist in an omega-3 or an omega-6 form.
 The omega-3 form (designated ETAn-3) is all-cis-8,11,14,17-eicosatetraenoic acid.
-As shown in the Figure below ETAn-3 is formed from stearidonic acid (18:4).
-The omega-6 form (all-cis-5,8,11,14-eicosatetraenoic acid) is more commonly called arachidonic acid.
+This PUFA is designated 20:4 in the Figure below and is formed from stearidonic acid (18:4).
+The omega-6 form (all-cis-5,8,11,14-eicosatetraenoic acid), which is ETAn-6, is more commonly called arachidonic acid.

 EPA and DHA are the two primary omega-3 PUFA that serve as bioactive lipids themselves by binding to and activating the G-protein coupled receptor (GPCR) first identified as GPR120.
 The GPR120 protein is encoded by the free fatty acid receptor 4 (FFAR4) gene.
 In addition to activating a transmembrane GPCR, EPA and DHA are known to bind and activate members of the nuclear receptor family, specifically peroxisome proliferator activated receptor-alpha (PPARα) which is activated by DHA and PPARγ which is activated by EPA.

 EPA and DHA also serve as important precursors for lipid-derived modulators (members of the oxylipin family) that are known to contribute to the prevention of cardiovascular diseases, to exert anti-inflammatory effects, to reduce the level of circulating lipids (hypolipidemic effect) while simultaneously increasing lipid catabolism via the activation of the transcriptional co-activator, PPARα, and to reduce the likelihood for non-alcoholic fatty liver disease, NAFLD.
+NAFLD is now referred to as metabolic dysfunction-associated fatty liver disease (MAFLD).

 There are many vegetarian and vegan sources of omega-3 PUFA but these sources contain ALA.
 Although ALA can serve as the precursor for EPA and DHA synthesis in humans, this pathway (see Synthesis of Omega-3 and -6 Fatty Acids section) is highly limited in its capacity and also varies between individuals.
 Therefore, direct dietary intake of omega-3 fats rich in EPA and DHA are of the most benefit clinically.
 Outside the context of fortified foods, algae are the best natural sources of EPA and DHA for vegetarians and vegans.